What is the difference between the different drive types?

 • Lower fuel economy

-Both drive trains can send power to all four wheels at the one time.
+Both drive trains can send power to all four wheels at one time.
 AWD vehicles do this automatically, whereas a 4WD gives the driver more control over where the power is sent.